alex-piccione/RouletteStrategy/README.md

 # RouletteStrategy
-Play with F# while test some Roulette strategies
+Practice with F# while test some Roulette strategies